 "OK, were you saved by the so-called Chicago Angel last June 19th?"

-"That was an undercover operation, and I cannot discuss any part of it," Mac said.
+"That was an undercover operation, and I cannot discuss any part of it."

 "My sources tell me that it was the Albanian mob, and they were planning to kill two undercover policemen.
 This Angel lady saved the other officer's life by beating the shit out of the two Albanians who were about to kill the, ahem, unknown undercover officer.
 They tell me that Officer Williams' killer got away."

-"You know that I can't address that; it's undercover work."
+"You know I can't address that; it's undercover work."

-"Mac, thirteen days later, two Albanians attempted to kill your father and sister outside of Barney's Restaurant.
+"Mac, two Albanians attempted to kill your father and sister outside Barney's Restaurant thirteen days later.
 Once again, this Angel thwarted the killing.
 She ran off and evaded capture."

 "Could be simply coincidence."

 "Bullshit, Mac.
 I say the Albanians saw two of their gang bangers jailed.
-You were the other officer targeted, so they decided to kill two members of your family in retaliation.
-The Angel fucked them over again."
+You were the other officer targeted, so they decided to kill two members of your family in retaliation."

 "This is a current police investigation; I cannot discuss it," Mac said, showing some irritation at her.

-“Today, the Chicago Police got involved in a gunfight with two Chechens on a Kennedy Highway offramp.
+“Today, the Chicago Police got involved in a gunfight with two gangbangers on a Kennedy Highway offramp.
 The police have placed an embargo on the op, spurning all requests for details.
 Like to know what I found out?”

 “Well, don’t keep me waiting.”

-I checked with some hedge fund friends in your family’s office building.
-They say that the building was crawling with cops that day.
+Some hedge fund friends in your family’s office building say that the building was crawling with cops that day.
 Did the mob try to kill your family again?
 Did the Angel intervene?”

 “Once again, Natalie, I cannot comment on this,” Mac said, trying to keep his irritation in check.

-"I bumped into this Angel in the crowd near the restaurant where your father and sister were attacked."
+"I bumped into this Angel in the crowd near Barney’s restaurant after she saved your father and sister."

 "Really?
 The newspapers say she got away."